mui/material-ui/docs/pages/blog/2023-material-ui-v6-and-beyond.md

 ### Material UI v7

-Material UI v7 is tentatively planned for Q4 of 2024.
+Material UI v7 is where you can expect to see the native support for [Material 3](https://m3.material.io/), Google's latest Material Design update, as well as many other design improvements across the component suite.
-That's when you can expect to see native support for [Material 3](https://m3.material.io/), Google's latest Material Design update, as well as many other design improvements across the component suite.
+It's tentatively planned for Q4 of 2024.

 <img alt="Side-to-side comparison of a Card component using Material Design 2 and 3, respectively." src="/static/blog/2023-material-ui-v6-and-beyond/m2-m3.jpg" width="1200" height="600" loading="lazy" />

-In fact, the work for this version has already started!
+The development for this version is already in course, though!
 See which components already support the Material 3 specs, through the experimental `@mui/material-next` package, by visiting the newly released [All Components page](/material-ui/all-components/).

 ```diff